Email, the most flexible and universal messaging medium, continues to adapt to an evolving marketplace. Consider the stats:

 - Provides prospects with all relevant information to make a purchase

-- Automatically qualifies leads and moves them towards the bottom of the funnel
+- Automatically qualifies leads and moves them toward the bottom of the funnel

 Knowing that they want to learn more about preparing for a marathon, you can send an automated email with related content and products.
 As the relationship grows, your brand will be foremost in their minds when they are ready to buy.

-LinkedIn, for example, sent me this email noting that I haven’t signed up for their learning services.
+LinkedIn, for example, sent me this lead nurturing workflow email noting that I haven’t signed up for their learning services.

 Trigger: Sign up for product/app use